qparis-math/qparis-math.github.io/myteaching.md

 ---

 ### Optimal Transport
 This course is an introduction to the field of Optimal Transport.
 It aims at presenting central results in the field along with a few selected topics.
-The course is offered as an elective course in several Master programs at HSE University in both the Computer Science and Mathematics Faculty.
+The course is offered as an elective course in several Master and PhD programs at HSE University in both the Computer Science and Mathematics Faculty.
 Prerequisites for the course include a basic knowledge of Differential Calculus, Convex analysis, Measure Theory and Topology.

 #### Lectures:
 - Lecture 1.
 The Monge problem.
-(January 21).
+(January 21,28). [pdf](https://drive.google.com/file/d/1_vX64mqD3bREm8CBY-xE__aIVWcrGNiq/view?usp=sharing)
+- Lecture 2.
+Existence of optimal transport plans (February 4) [pdf](https://drive.google.com/file/d/1fstGwEqVtQboRK8qAZEqW8sKX14Nrqy9/view?usp=sharing)
+- Lecture 3.
+Kantorovich-Wasserstein distances (February 11) [pdf](https://drive.google.com/file/d/1OhpIO4czZ_pcnRV7xo6nyVBXocvl2VKX/view?usp=sharing)

 #### References for the course:
 - [Lectures on Optimal Transport](https://link.springer.com/book/10.1007/978-3-031-76834-7).
 Ambrosio L., Brué E. and Semola D.